im-tomu/tomu.im/fomu-evt2.md

 **Action:** Peel back the soldermask and copper layers on the underside of the USB connector, leaving bare FR4.

+### ECO004: I3C pins are split between PMOD and DAT4

+**Description:** The ICE40 has one pair of I3C-capable pins.
+Right now those pins are split between PMOD_1 and DAT4, meaning this function isn't very useful.

+**Action:** Swap PMODa_1 and DAT4, so that the PMOD header will have a pair of I3C-compatible pins.

 ---

 ## Raspberry Pi Usage